INL/BlackLab/doc/technical/design/plan-relations.md

 > A downside is that this can greatly increase the number of unique terms in the index, which consumes more disk space and can slow down queries.
 We should offer the option to exclude certain attributes from indexing.
 >
 > Another downside is that the regex becomes more complicated if you specify multiple attributes.
 We could say that tag is always the first attribute, but if you specify more than one other attribute, you will need regexes like `.*A.*B.*|.*B.*A.*`, which rapidly gets out of hand as you add more attributes.
 Better is probably to use e.g. `[_relation="span{tag:s}.*{sentiment:happy}.*" & _relation="span{tag:s}.*{confidence:10}.*"]`.
 We would always want a fixed prefix as that speeds up queries considerably.

+### Better keep track of spans hierarchy?

+(this is beyong the scope of this task, but it's good to keep it in the back of our mind)

+Span nesting has never been completely accurately recorded in the index, because only the start and end token is stored, not the nesting level.
+If two spans have the same start and end, we can't tell which one is the parent of the other.

+We could include the nesting hierarchy in the indexed term, e.g. `<b><i>dog</i></b>` would be indexed as `b_i`.
+In addition to giving us the correct nesting, it would also help to speed up queries like `("dog" within <i/>) within <b/>`, which would only have to search for `"dog" within <b_i />`

+We also can't efficiently find a span's ancestors or descendants; `within` and `contains` are relatively expensive, especially in large documents.
+We could (for certain relations?) store a unique relation id in the payload and have a separate index file where we can look up parent/child relations, so we can quickly walk the tree.
+This would help if we want to support complex XPath-like search queries.